The word “active” gives a very misleading idea of verbs in the active voice

 VERBS WHOSE ACTIVE AND PASSIVE FORMS MEAN THE SAME

-This is an even smaller group, and is easy to remember as a result.
+This is a very small group, and is easy to remember as a result.
 It may just be a subgroup of actives that express states.
 Compare:

 (p) The company is faced with a crisis.

 (q) The company faces a crisis.

 Both of these sentences seem to mean the same.
 Note how the passive verb is followed by with, not by.
 Most verbs of this kind seem to disallow by after the passive.
-Other possible examples are ACCOMPANY/BE ACCOMPANIED BY, BOTHER ABOUT/BE BOTHERED BY (or ABOUT), COMPRISE/BE COMPRISED OF, CONFUSE/BE CONFUSED BY (or ABOUT), CONFRONT/BE CONFRONTED WITH, OPPOSE/BE OPPOSED TO and SUIT/BE SUITED TO.
+Other examples are ACCOMPANY/BE ACCOMPANIED BY, BOTHER ABOUT/BE BOTHERED BY (or ABOUT), COMPRISE/BE COMPRISED OF, CONFUSE/BE CONFUSED BY (or ABOUT), CONFRONT/BE CONFRONTED WITH, OPPOSE/BE OPPOSED TO and SUIT/BE SUITED TO.

 If further examples exist, I would be grateful to hear what they are via the comment facility below.